-The results listing displays all matches in the interface, with each match listed with its file name and path, date of creation, and the size it occupies on the hard drive.
-Here you can now mark individual duplicates for deletion, or let the program make the selection for you.
+The results listing displays all matches in the interface; each match is listed with its file name and path, date of creation, and the size it occupies on the hard drive.
+Here you can mark individual duplicates for deletion, or let the program make the selection for you.

-Here you can again modify parameters for the auto selection of duplicate files:
+You may modify the parameters for the auto selection of duplicate files:

 Anti-Twin is a sophisticated but still easy to use duplicate file finder for the Windows operating system.
 It offers different comparison methods, automatic weighting and file filtering, as well as support for a dozen or so different interface languages.
 The program is compatible with all recent 32-bit and 64-bit editions of the Windows operating system.
 According to the author, it will also run on Linux or Mac if Wine is used.